danieljcard1/writ-dt/README.md

 ## Contents

-* Short explainers written by and for technical communicators
+* Short explainers
-* Tutorials
+* Helpful guides/tutorials

 ## How to Build the Site Locally